Our corporate responsibility

 While we aim to be as transparent as possible regarding our operations, we are also legally required to maintain client confidentiality.

 The Export Finance and Insurance Corporation Act 1991 (EFIC Act) requires our employees and members of the Export Finance Australia Board to keep client information confidential, subject to certain limited exceptions.
 A breach of these statutory confidentiality obligations is a criminal offence.
 To reinforce this duty, we have developed a confidentiality policy that outlines the obligations and responsibilities of staff when handling confidential information.

 We operate in commercial markets where it is commonly required to give contractual confidentiality undertakings with respect to transaction information.

-Our statutory and contractual confidentiality obligations are critical to our clients – they expect and depend on our compliance with these obligations.
-Without the reassurance that we can keep information confidential, the quality of information provided to us may be prejudiced.
-In turn, this could impair our ability to prudently make informed decisions on the risks of the transactions we are considering supporting.
+Our statutory and contractual confidentiality obligations are critical to our clients who expect and depend on our compliance.
+Without the assurance that we can keep information confidential, the quality of information provided to us may be prejudiced.
+In turn, this could impair our ability to make prudent, informed decisions on the risks of the transactions we are considering supporting.
 It could also produce adverse implications for project outcomes, competitive disadvantage for Australian exporters and financial losses for our organisation.

 Freedom of information

-We are subject to the Freedom of Information Act 1982, (FOI) although we are partially exempt from some of the provisions.
-Our partial exemption is consistent with the statutory duty of confidentiality under the Export Finance Australia Act and recognizes our need to maintain client confidentiality.
+We are subject to the Freedom of Information Act 1982 (FOI Act) although we are partially exempt from some of the provisions.
+Our partial exemption is consistent with the statutory duty of confidentiality under the Export Finance Australia Act and recognises our need to maintain client confidentiality.
 We are required to comply with the Information Publication Scheme (IPS) requirements of the FOI Act, including publishing an IPS Plan.
-This Plan describes the information we publish, how the information is published and how we comply with IPS requirements.
+This Plan describes the information we publish, how it’s published and how we comply with IPS requirements.